ansible-collections/ibm_zos_ims/README.md

 orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.

-IBM IMS collection, as part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**, is available on both, **Galaxy** as community supported and **Automation Hub** with enterprise support.
+IBM z/OS IMS collection, as part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**, is currently available on **Galaxy** as community supported with future plans to be available on **Automation Hub** with enterprise support.

 For **guides** and **reference**, please visit [the documentation site](https://ansible-collections.github.io/ibm_zos_ims/).